Love living gluten-free!

 I’m Nicole and I believe in delicious gluten-free food for all!

 Founded in 2006, Cucina Nicolina is a place for gluten-free cooking and baking, with a few favorite “regular” baking recipes sprinkled in.
 My girls are my ultimate taste-testers — I figure if they like what I make and have no idea it’s gluten-free, it’s worthy of sharing here!

-I am a writer and recipe developer who lives in Sonoma County in a little yellow house nestled among redwood trees, apple orchards, and vineyards.
+I live in Sonoma County in a little yellow house nestled among redwood trees, apple orchards, and vineyards.
 Once upon a time, I lived in other places, including Washington, DC, San Francisco, Casablanca, Riyadh, and Sydney.
 We’re happy to now call Northern California home.

 I’ll always include substitution options in recipes so you can make these recipes dairy-free as well as gluten-free.
 And if you need to swap out one flour for another, no problem.
 I’ll give options for those as well.

 No, I’m not Italian!
 The name came up when we were tossing around ideas for a food blog, and the idea stuck.
 I love the warm, inviting feel of “Cucina” — it brings to mind a cozy kitchen where the scents of homemade bread and chocolate cake mingle comfortably, and where all are welcome.
 I hope that my site carries out that feeling, too.